Slicer/SlicerLanguagePacks/TranslationGuidelines.md

 ## Validation of translation

 There are several ways to indicate that a translation needs to be reviewed.
-The most commonly used by our contributors are the “needs editing” checkbox and the “suggest” feature.
+The most commonly used by our contributors are the `needs editing` checkbox and the `suggest` feature.

 ![](Docs/TranslationGuidelines/validation1.png)